kiransalve/Machine-Learning-Tutorial/Feature Engineering/Outlier/What is Outlier?/Read.md

 Suppose in group we discuss our salary, some has 20,000, some has 30,000 and some has 40-50,000, but if elon musk comes in our group then our average salary will be in crores becuase he is outlier and skew the data.

+Defination

+An outlier is a data point that is significantly different from other observations in a dataset.

 Weight based algorithm impacted by outlier

 Tree based algorithm not impacted by outlier because they cut your data on certain condition